English poetry: The Renaissance in England

-The Renaissance was slow in coming to England, with the generally accepted start date being around 1509.
+The Renaissance period and the renaissance literature were slow in coming to England, with the generally accepted start date being around 1509.
 It is also generally accepted that the English Renaissance extended until the Restoration in 1660.
 However, a number of factors had prepared the way for the introduction of the new learning long before this start date.
 A number of medieval poets had, as already noted, shown an interest in the ideas of Aristotle and the writings of European Renaissance precursors such as Dante.

 The introduction of movable-block printing by Caxton in 1474 provided the means for the more rapid dissemination of new or recently rediscovered writers and thinkers.
 Caxton also printed the works of Chaucer and Gower and these books helped establish the idea of a native poetic tradition that was linked to its European counterparts.
 In addition, the writings of English humanists like Thomas More and Thomas Elyot helped bring the ideas and attitudes associated with the new learning to an English audience.

 Three other factors in the establishment of the English Renaissance were the Reformation, Counter Reformation, and the opening of the era of English naval power and overseas exploration and expansion.
 The establishment of the Church of England in 1535 accelerated the process of questioning the Catholic world-view that had previously dominated intellectual and artistic life.
 At the same time, long-distance sea voyages helped provide the stimulus and information that underpinned a new understanding of the nature of the universe which resulted in the theories of Nicolaus Copernicus and Johannes Kepler.